agjmills/tight/README.md

 The framework code can be found here: [asdfx/tight-framework](https://github.com/agjmills/tight-framework)

-Currently it depends upon `bramus/router` for routing and `twig/twig` for template rendering.
+Currently it depends upon `twig/twig` for template rendering.

 ## Installation